Xemantic AI Workshops

 About Kazik, Your Instructor

 Kazik is an independent AI researcher, open source enthusiast, open society advocate, computational artist, and live coder.
-With a background as a programmer and software architect by trade and philosopher by education, he brings deep expertise in cognitive science and ethics.
-He is the co-founder of Xemantic (an applied philosophy collective) and Prachtsaal (a non-profit art cooperative).
+A programmer and software architect by trade, and a philosopher by education, he brings a longstanding interest in cognitive science and ethics.
+He founded Xemantic (an applied philosophy collective) and Prachtsaal (an art community), and is currently affiliated with the Foresight Institute, working at its Berlin AI Node.

 Kazik Pogoda live coding during Algorave at Prachtsaal